frovedis/frovedis/doc/manual/python/dataframe/df_math_func.md

 It performs reverse subtraction operation between two dataframes or dataframe and scalar value.
 It is equivalent to **'other - dataframe'**.

 **Currently, it does not perform reverse subtraction of scalar using operator version.
-Only method version is supported.*8
+Only method version is supported.**

 For example,